by Charles Hood

 Taylor is upset by having to ‘bear the brunt of liberal politics’ which, through the ‘insidious effect’ of allowing an attitude of ‘support[ing] the troops, but not the war’ over time causes feelings of shame in his wartime service.
 He paints the picture of liberal professors, students, and the ubiquitous influence of Jon Stewart as turning him into a pariah if he was not involved in a noble and pure cause.
 It’s as if liberals at his college and in the world haven’t acknowledged that he’s a hero and the U.S. are the good guys – leaving only one conclusion, that he’s the bad guy.
 I’m not sure if they cover logical fallacies in any classes at Southern Oregon University but if so, they did a poor job with Mr. Taylor.

 Liberal Arts colleges are designed to focus special attention on the humanities – social science relying heavily on critical thinking, discussion, and interrogating texts (reading critically).
 Students and faculty will have a variety of views but there is a framework through those disciplines for discussion, opinion, and argument.

-Throughout my undergraduate and graduate education I argued frequently with professors and students; sometimes minds were changed though more often they were not, but I gained perspective, new facts, and a greater sense of what I believed – and where I should study more – through the exchanges.
-Apparently for some veterans, students and professors with opinions different than their own, and the unwillingness to acknowledge the ‘righteousness’ of policies they participated in, is an invalidation of their service.
+Throughout my undergraduate and graduate education, I argued frequently with professors and students; sometimes minds were changed though more often they were not, I gained perspective, new facts, and a greater sense of what I believed – and where I should study more – through the exchanges.
+Apparently for some veterans, students, and professors with opinions different than their own, and the unwillingness to acknowledge the ‘righteousness’ of policies they participated in, is an invalidation of their service.

 There are a few Universities that have a very strict orthodoxy devoid of the critical exploration encouraged at other institutions, but they are the exception.
 Some people would be happier at an institution like that, but I think college was never going to be right for them in the first place.